daneedk/com.uc.heimdall/APPSTORE.md

 Please post your questions/remarks on the [Athom community forum](https://forum.athom.com/discussion/4514/app-heimdall-let-homey-watch-over-your-home/p1)

-## Changes for current version 1.0.10
+## Changes for current version 1.0.11
-* Added setting 'Perform Pre-Arming check before Arming Delay'
+* Added battery indicator to devices

 An extensive changelog and more detailed technical information available at the [Github app page](https://github.com/daneedk/com.uc.heimdall)